mattdutson/website/heuristics.md

 2. Keep things simple,
 3. but allow complexity when it yields significant utility.
 4. Optimize the common case.
+5. When creating something, start with an outline or sketch.
-5. Books are best for learning ideas.
+6. Books are best for learning ideas.
-6. The internet is best for learning technologies.
+7. The internet is best for learning technologies.
-7. Not everything is an object.[^2]
+8. Not everything is an object.[^2]
-8. Only consider machine learning after classical methods fail.[^3]
+9. Only consider machine learning after classical methods fail.[^3]
-9. Learn to write LaTeX.
+10. Learn to write LaTeX.
-10. Don't try to format LaTeX.[^4]
+11. Don't try to format LaTeX.[^4]

 ## Footnotes